-Attendance monitors have been assigned to each class, these pupils meet with EWO at the end of each term to discuss impact.

-Traffic light system has been introduced to keep parents up to date with whole school/class attendance in a more visual way.

-EWO visits school weekly and meets with identified parents.

-Drop in sessions during the 3 parent/teacher conferences throughout the year.
-Attendance is rewarded to a class as oppose to individuals, money is given for pupils to decide on new resources.

-Individuals are recognized with a trophy at the end of an academic year.
+- Attendance monitors have been assigned to each class, these pupils meet with EWO at the end of each term to discuss impact. - Traffic light system has been introduced to keep parents up to date with whole school/class attendance in a more visual way. - EWO visits school weekly and meets with identified parents. - Drop in sessions during the 3 parent/teacher conferences throughout the year. - Individuals are rewarded with 100% trophies at the end of the year.